 Reliability data is now available for a field-based battery of neuromuscular control assessments using force plate diagnostics to screen male youth soccer players for potential injury risk.
 Practitioners can benefit from this data by selecting from the wide range of assessments available in the literature by considering their reproducibility as a basis for test re-test comparison.
 Furthermore, using the reliability statistics derived from this study, the smallest worthwhile change can be determined by calculating the between-subject standard deviation for each test and multiplying this number by 0.2 or 0.5% of the CV (21).
 If this value is within the error range (CV %) reported by the test, then it can be deemed reliable for use (49).
 Also, coaches applying interventions to reduce injury risk can accurately establish if the measured effects are reflective of a true change in performance.

 Acceptable reliability values were reported for a variety of measures.
 In both the pre and post-PHV groups, pVGRF in both the 75%HOP, and SLCMJ demonstrated acceptable reliability (CV ≤ 10%).
 These variables should be considered reliable for assessing elite male youth soccer players.
 However, greater within-subject variation was evident during the DVJ for all recorded variables; thus, caution should be applied when utilizing these protocols in this cohort.
 Overall, the results of this study suggest that pVGRF and asymmetry can be reliably assessed using a 75%HOP and SLCMJ in male youth soccer players.
 These measures could realistically be utilized to support a screening battery for elite male youth soccer players and for test re-test comparison.
+Future research should examine if these measures can discriminate between injured and non-injured soccer players to determine their sensitivity in prospectively predicting injury risk.

 REFERENCES